Viral Video Of Officer Brutally Punching Restrained Man Reviewed By Austin Police

 — RT (@RT_com) July 5, 2018

 King says he was bothered by the event in a statement made on his Twitter account.
-Following a five post description of his feelings on the matter, obviously indicting the law enforcement officers for usage of excessive, uncalled for force in arresting a small and – at this point – defenseless man, King closed with the following quote on the matter.
+Following a five-post description of his feelings on the matter, indicting the law enforcement officers for use of excessive, uncalled for force in arresting a small an alleged defenseless man, King closed with the following quote on the matter.

 “I left the scene with rage, anger, (and) disappointment,” King wrote.
 “I don’t think I’ve ever cried because I was so damn angry at a situation like I did this one.”

-The Police Chief responsible for the officers conducting the arrest, Brian Manley, addressed the viral video – and the incident shown within it – on Twitter yesterday.
+The police chief responsible for the officers conducting the arrest, Brian Manley, addressed the viral video – and the incident shown within it – on Twitter yesterday.

 “Thank you for bringing this video to our attention and allowing us time to look into the incident,” Manley posted.
 “As is standard protocol, the officers chain of command is reviewing all details surrounding this incident.”

-The comments below are a mixture of disgust and support for law enforcement officers on scene, though the former seem to be more numerous than the latter at first glance.
+The comments below are a mixture of disgust and support for law enforcement officers on the scene, though the former seems to be more numerous than the latter at first glance.
 Supporters of the action generally seem to be saying that there is more than meets the eye going on, implying that we are only privy to one perspective of the event for less than a minute – while detractors make the case that there is no excuse for the behavior shown in the viral video and that it is police brutality no matter which way you look at it.

 Earlier this year, Police Chief Manley implemented a new policy which requires officers on scene to immediately attempt to de-escalate volatile scenarios.
 Police watchdog and oversight groups helped to craft the policy which was implemented in January.

-The new policy demands that supervisors determine whether the officer that used force in any given situation had attempted to de-escalate first, and considered these options strongly before moving ahead with the use of force.
-Violations of this new policy could result in disciplinary actions including formal reprimand or termination outright.
+The new policy demands that supervisors determine whether the officer that used force in any given situation had attempted to de-escalate first and considered these options strongly before moving ahead with the use of force.
+Violations of this new policy could result in disciplinary actions, including formal reprimand or termination outright.